jrzaurin/pytorch-widedeep/README.md

 encoder-decoder method and constrastive-denoising method.
 Please, see the documentation and the examples for details on this functionality, and all other options in the library.

+**Note**.
+We include the `wide` model (or component) under the `deeptabular` component.
+This is because it is designed for tabular data.
+However, the `wide` model (or component) must be passed as a parameter to the `WideDeep` class.
+See the example below for details.

 ###  Installation